During Your Stay

 Guests should also bring any personal items, such as clothing, toiletries, extra pillows, and other items needed during their stay.
 There is a set of sheets provided for each bed and one set of towels for each individual staying in the room.
 Linens and towels can be washed in the laundry room during their stay.
 Guests are certainly welcome to bring extra towels or sheets.

 Is there a maid service?

-The common areas (lobby, kitchen, dining room, great room, library and laundry room) are cleaned daily by our housekeeper.
+The common areas (lobby, kitchen, dining room, great room, library, and laundry room) are cleaned daily by our housekeeper.
 Between guest stays, the private rooms are professionally cleaned.
-Each guest is responsible for cleaning his or her own bedroom and bath while at Caring House.
+Our housekeepers are happy to clean your room during your stay for a $30 fee.
+Please see the front desk to be included on the cleaning schedule.
+Otherwise, each guest is responsible for cleaning his or her own bedroom and bath while at Caring House.
 Cleaning supplies, vacuums, toilet paper, and garbage bags are all provided for our guests.